1989 Jonesborough ambush: Ambush

-After removing security documents relevant to the meeting with Garda from the Cavalier and personal belongings of the two officers including notes for a history of his church Buchanan had been writing, and a diary containing the contact details of informers and an RUC assistant Chief Constable (whose house was later bombed) from Breen, the IRA gunmen drove away from the scene of the killings.
+After removing security documents relevant to the meeting with Garda from the Cavalier, and the personal belongings of the two officers, including notes for a history of his church Buchanan had been writing, and a diary containing the contact details of informers and an RUC Assistant Chief Constable (whose house was later bombed) from Breen, the IRA gunmen drove away from the scene of the killings.
 They were heard by witnesses to have cheered and shouted "Hurrah" as the van sped northwards.

 Aftermath

 The RUC at Forkhill received an emergency call at 3.45 pm reporting that there were two dead men on the Edenappa Road.
 Police arrived on the scene at 3.54 pm, where they found Breen lying dead on the roadside; alongside the body was his pen, his glasses and the white handkerchief that he had been carrying.
 His wallet, warrant card and pager were missing.
 Buchanan's body was behind the wheel of his car, with his seatbelt still fastened.
-Although the crime scene was cordoned off, the police were unable to remove the bodies or inspect the area due to a sudden snowstorm, therefore the bodies were not taken away until the following morning after they had been checked for booby-trap bombs.
+Although the crime scene was cordoned off, the police were unable to remove the bodies or inspect the area due to a sudden snowstorm; therefore, the bodies were not taken away until the following morning after they had been checked for booby-trap bombs.
 When the security forces inspected the scene, they found Kleenex tissue and a Lucozade bottle, but later forensic tests on the items did not find any fingerprints or saliva.
 Ballistic testing showed that the weapons used in the attack were two .223 Armalite rifles, one Ruger Mini-14 and a 7.62 Short rifle.
 A total of 25 rounds had been fired in the attack, 11 of the bullets had struck the car's front windscreen.
 One of the Armalites had last been used in a helicopter attack at Silverbridge on 23 June 1988 and the other Armalite had been used in the killing of alleged Garda informer Eamonn Maguire on 1 September 1987 at Cullaville.
 The other two guns were "clean" weapons.

 It was learned during the RUC Criminal Investigation Department (CID) investigation that, on the afternoon of the shootings, the IRA had set up four checkpoints on each of the four roads leading out of Dundalk: Dundalk-Omeath, Dundalk-Carrickmacross, Dundalk-Newry, and Dundalk-Jonesborough, where the ambush occurred.

 The cream-coloured van was spotted on 22 March by a helicopter patrol, but before the area could be secured for the police to investigate it, the van was destroyed by fire.
 It was found that it had been stolen from a church car park on 18 March.
 Although the Provisional IRA claimed responsibility for carrying out the attack, nobody has ever been charged with the killings.

 Breen and Buchanan were the highest-ranking RUC officers to be killed during the Troubles.